Ivanhola/Spring-Boot---Java/Spring Udemy Course/README.md

 - [Spring Boot - Configuring Server from properties file](https://github.com/Ivanhola/Spring-Framework-Course-Learning/tree/master/Spring%20Udemy%20Course/SpringBootConfigurationDemo): Quick example demonstrating the server configurations, and the various different properties you can change on your __application.properties__ file.

+- [Spring Boot - CRUD Application Version 1 HIBERNATE NATIVE API](https://github.com/Ivanhola/Spring-Framework-Course-Learning/tree/master/Spring%20Udemy%20Course/SpringBootCRUD): Similar to [this program](https://github.com/Ivanhola/Spring-Framework-Course-Learning/tree/master/Spring%20Udemy%20Course/HibernateDemo), this program will demonstrate how to Create, Read, Update, Delete data from a database using the Hibernate Native API, this includes use of __EntityManager__,__DAO__,__@Transactional__ & more Native Hibernate API whereas the previous example using Spring Data JPA to communicate and interact with the database.

 _These are just demos and concepts, further explanation into these concepts and demonstrations are further documented in google docs Notes that I have organized and taken._